-- [Specify the make and model designation(s) or other limiting factors (like serial number(s) or part number(s)) to which the AMOC applies.] - [Insert any additional limitations that are necessary.] - [State whether the AMOC is transferable.
-For an AMOC intended solely for a foreign registered aircraft, use one of the following as applicable:] This FAA AMOC is transferable with the aircraft to an operator who operates the aircraft under U.S. registry.
+- [Specify the make and model designation(s) or other limiting factors (like serial number(s) or part number(s)) to which the AMOC applies.] - [Insert any additional limitations that are necessary.] - This FAA AMOC is transferable with the aircraft to an operator who operates the aircraft under U.S. registry.